BG2FOU/BG2FOU.github.io/_pages/Notes/IELTS/Speaking/Speaking9-12.md

 - Are public places in your city usually crowded?
   - It varies.
 Popular spots like downtown shopping districts or transit hubs tend to be crowded, especially during weekends or rush hours.
 But there are also quieter public areas, like local parks or less central cafes, where you can avoid large crowds.
+- Do you often go public places with your friends?
+  - Absolutely!
+Recently, I've been exploring local museums and libraries more often.
+They offer a traquil escape, perfect for unwinding with friends.
+We often grab a coffee nearby and chat for hours, making the most of these accessible community hubs.

 ### Crowded place